Click here to return to the main FAQ page.

 See below for a general explanation of my policy on these matters.

-Please visit www.seventhstring.com/xscribe/buy.html and click the "Buy Now" button for info.
+Please visit www.seventhstring.com/xscribe/buy.html and click the "Buy Transcribe!" button for info.
 You will find that you are offered a choice of different payment methods.
-If you have further questions then please talk to Avangate (our distributor) for all issues about orders and payment.
-You will find contact information for Avangate in the "Tracking Your Order" section near the bottom of the "Buy" page already mentioned.
+If you have further questions then please talk to FastSpring (our distributor) for all issues about orders and payment.
+You will find contact information for FastSpring in the "Tracking Your Order" section near the bottom of the "Buy" page already mentioned.

-During the ordering process you will see an option "I would like to purchase this product as a gift for someone else".
+During the ordering process you will see a checkbox for "Gift Purchase".
 This will result in the email containing the license key being sent to them.
 They will also need to download the software from our website, but the email they receive will mention this.
-Remember that when you make the order, you will need to know whether they want the Windows, Mac or Linux version.

 - No telephone support, email only.